Nagaland: 4 villagers injured in land dispute at Kiphire & Meluri

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-The Deputy CM urged the people in the Kiphire and Meluri districts of Nagaland to maintain peace and harmony.
+He urged the people in the Kiphire and Meluri districts of Nagaland to maintain peace and harmony.

 The state has assigned two district Deputy Commissioners to investigate and submit a report through the Commissioner of Nagaland to the state government, it added.